 There are many additional things we’re excited to put on the map.
 You can read some of our initial ideas in the Nice to Have and Long Term Features sections of our Map Scope of Work.
 We are also excited to work with the community to help prioritize what to focus on next.
 If you have any feedback or ideas, we’d love for you to fill out our feedback form so that we can add them to our planning.

-The project couldn’t have been completed without the work of a number of volunteers in the community.
+This project was lead by Eric Holscher from the Bend Bikes side.
+We couldn’t have been completed without the work of a number of volunteers in the community.
 We’d like to thank the following people who aren’t on the Bend Bikes board in particular:

 - Rob Garrott